Howard-LI6/Inventory-System-Implementation/README.md

 - Quantity

 Report part：
-System will calculate how many on hand quantity each warehouse has, and show on the table
+System will calculate how many on hand quantity each warehouse has, and show on the database